Suresh2Koushik/Suresh2Koushik/README.md

 - 👋 Hi, I’m @Suresh2Koushik
--
-- 👀 I’m interested in programming, ethical hacking and machine learning ...
+- 👀 I’m interested in Cyber Security and Machine Learning domain...
-- 🌱 I’m currently learning python,data mining, webdevelopment ...
+- 🌱 I’m currently learning python and webdevelopment ...
 - 💞️ I’m looking to collaborate on open source projects ...
 - 📫 How to reach me ...
 sureshkanna0812@gmail.com